SaraAlert/SaraAlert/README.md

   * `bin/bundle exec rake demo:populate`
 * Exit the container with `exit`

-The applications should be running on port 443 and 4343.
+The applications should be running on port 443 with Nginx proxying traffic between.

 ## Testing